 Worry gives small things a big shadow.

 Some people wait all day for 5pm, all week for Friday, all year for the holidays, all their lives for happiness.
 Don’t be one of them.
 Don’t wait until your life is almost over to realize how good it has been.
-The secret to happiness and peace on the average day is letting each moment be what it is, instead of what you think it should be, and then making the very best of it — less worry, more presence, every step of the way.
+The secret to happiness and peace on the average day is letting each moment be what it is, instead of what you think it should be, and then making the very best of it — less worry and waste, more presence, every step of the way.

 So go ahead and sing out loud in the car with the windows down, and dance in your living room, and stay up late laughing, and paint your walls any color you want, and enjoy some sweet wine and chocolate cake.
 Yes, and go ahead and sleep in on clean white sheets, and throw parties, and paint, and write poetry, and read books so good they make you lose track of time.
 And just keep living and making God glad that he gave life to someone who loves and cherishes the gift…

 - Love lots.

 - Expect less.

 - Be present.

 - Be honest.

 - Be true to yourself…

 And whatever you do, don’t let the wrong things worry you or consume your time for too long!